Specialized Workshop F1 - Friday April 17, 2026: 7am to 5pm - Discussion Topic List

 • Topic 12:

-• 2025 White Paper on Regulated Bioanalysis Sampling, Validating, Analyzing & Reporting - Latest Advances, Challenges and Solutions from Internationally Recognized Key Opinion Leaders
+• 2026 White Paper on Regulated Bioanalysis Sampling, Validating, Analyzing & Reporting

-Consensus & Conclusions on Regulated Bioanalysis Sampling, Validating, Analyzing & Reporting - Latest Advances, Challenges and Solutions from Internationally Recognized Key Opinion Leaders for 2025 White Paper
+Consensus & Conclusions on Regulated Bioanalysis Sampling, Validating, Analyzing & Reporting for 2026 White Paper

 Finale: ASK THE REGULATORS!